POSTGRADUATE RESEARCH IN ART AND DESIGN

 Research degree options in ADRI include PhD and MPhil either a theoretical or historical study or research-based practice, “mixed mode”, that is a combination of theoretical reflection and creative practice.
 We also offer a unique ArtsD research degree (Doctor of Arts) where the emphasis is placed on the execution of a unique project by an expert practitioner.
 With the professional practitioner in mind, we offer a PhD by Public Works.
 We also offer MA by Research Project in addition to our taught MA programmes.
 All Middlesex research degrees may be pursued on a full-time or part-time basis and also by distance learning.

 We offer a research degrees joint training programme between the Schools of Art & Design and Media & Performing Arts.
 The training is based on the expertise of our Professors and Associate Professors.
-The programme explores diverse themes across our research communities: including craft, documentation, history, politics, performance and reflection.
+The programme explores diverse themes across our research communities.

 The research staff in the School of Art and Design have extensive experience as supervisors and examiners of research degrees.
-Supervision is available across a diverse spectrum of subject specialisms: ranging from contemporary visual culture/art history; animation studies; photography; graphic design; socially engaged practices in fine art and visual culture; architectural design and urban cultures; diaspora, difference and exchanges between cultures; electronic and digital arts; feminist theory and practice; art practice as investigation and curating.
-Expertise reflects the personal, collaborative and cross-disciplinary research interests within ADRI as a whole.
+Supervision is available across a diverse spectrum of subject specialisms: ranging from contemporary visual culture/art history; animation; photography; graphic design; socially engaged practices in fine art and visual culture; interior design ; diaspora, difference and exchanges between cultures; electronic and digital arts; feminist theory and practice; art practice as investigation and curating.
+Expertise reflects the personal, collaborative and cross-disciplinary research interests within the Visual Arts and Design Departments, ACI Faculty.

 See our Research Clusters for more details of subjects and potential supervisors.
 Currently these are: Art Practice as Investigation; Making Places; Socially Engaged Practices; Diasporic and Transcultural Practices; Create/Feminisms; Visual Culture and Curating; Science Fiction Research Clusters.
 We welcome applications which can be supported by the staff within these Research Clusters and which may be aligned to them.